Qkyrie/decentrifi/.github/README.md

 - **decentrifi-parent**: The root parent module that defines common dependencies and configurations
 - **data-ingestion**: Module responsible for collecting and processing blockchain data
   - Polls for new blocks and extracts events using Ktor and Web3j
+  - Supports trace_filter to capture all transactions including internal ones that interact with the contract
   - Stores raw invocations in PostgreSQL with TimescaleDB using Exposed ORM
   - Decodes ERC-20 function calls and tracks transfer events
   - Supports custom batch sizes and polling intervals
   - Maintains state to resume ingestion after restart
   - Includes ABI parsing capabilities to extract functions and events
+  - Provides contract management to store and retrieve ABIs and contract addresses
 - **analytics-api**: Web application module that provides the dashboard and API
   - Server-side rendered UI with Thymeleaf
   - REST endpoints for accessing metrics